8th Annual Diversity, Inclusion, & Health Equity Symposium

 Mr. Doug Harris is the Chief Executive Officer of The Kaleidoscope Group with almost 30 years of experience in the field of diversity & inclusion consulting.
 Prior to joining Bea Young Associates in 1993, Doug worked for several years as a consultant and trainer for Harbridge House, Inc. where he facilitated diversity & inclusion education sessions with senior executives of Fortune 500 organizations.
 Today, as the leader of The Kaleidoscope Group, Doug empowers organizations to achieve their diversity and inclusion goals.
 His knowledge and expertise guides organizations through the creation of customized strategies that address the specific diversity needs of the business.
 He recently developed and launched The Kaleidoscope Group Youth Practice to assist underserved youth in the Chicagoland and surrounding communities and is working with Tufts University to design and implement a student leadership development program.

-Ms. Leslie M. Stokes, MBA, is the Senior Vice President of Physician Engagement at the American Medical Association.
+Ms. Leslie M. Stokes, MBA, was the Senior Vice President of Physician Engagement at the American Medical Association.
 She is the executive sponsor of a Diversity Initiative that launched in 2015.
 Prior to AMA, Leslie spent more than 20 years of combined sales and marketing experiences at Merck, Johnson & Johnson and Baxter Healthcare.
 During her time at Baxter, she worked in Global Marketing and was also the Co-President of the African-American Leadership Council, a newly formed business resource group.
 Leslie holds a BS in Business Administration and Marketing from Penn State University and an MBA in International Business from Temple University.
 Leslie lives in downtown Chicago and in her spare time enjoys mentoring early career professionals.

 Ms. Dima Elissa, MBA, is the CEO and founder of VisMed-3D, a medical 3D printing company.
 She is also the Diversity, Inclusion, and Innovation (D & I2) – Tech & Innovation Lead at American Medical Women’s Association.
 As an adjunct faculty member teaching Entrepreneurship at the Associated Colleges of the Midwest in Chicago and in-demand speaker, she exemplifies her commitment to giving back and paying it forward.
 She currently serves on the boards of mHUB Chicago, BWG Strategy LLC, Ms. Tech, Women in Bio, Galvanize Labs, and is on the STEM steering committee for the Aparecio Foundation, which provides mentoring to high-achieving, low- income female high school students.
 Dima holds a B.A. in Chemistry from Hanover College, and earned her MBA from Texas A&M’s May’s School of Business with a concentration in Finance.